COVID: Will India see a third wave in winter? | DW | 04.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Despite a decrease in new infections, Indian health experts are warning of a likely third wave.
-Fatigue of prevention measures combined with the festival season could create the ideal breeding ground for a new surge.
+Despite a decrease in new infections, Indian health experts are warning of a likely third COVID wave.
+Waning alertness combined with the festival season could create the ideal breeding ground for a new surge, they say.

 India has seen a significant dip in its coronavirus caseload over the past few weeks.
 However, health care workers and policymakers are warning of a possible third wave during the winter months.